CorneliusKluge/DankiDemAnki/README.md

 ## Importing
 Be sure you pull before importing for the most recent version.
 When you have this repo on your user's "collection.media" folder, you can import Anki cards by following these steps:
 * "Data" -> "CrowdAnki: Import From Disk" -> Choose your subject folder (For example "Betriebssysteme".
-Not "collection.media"!) -> OK. <br>
+Not "collection.media"!) -> Don't tick anything. -> OK.  <br>
 You should now have successfully imported all the recent updates of the repo into you Anki app.